NJ legislators look to strengthen mental health, addiction insurance coverage

 "It (mental illness) should be treated just as any other health condition, such as diabetes, hypertension or asthma," Assemblywoman Annette Quijano, D-Union, said in a statement.
 "There should be no distinctions in the way that it is categorized and treated."

-The bill stipulates that the most recent American Society of Addiction Medicine treatment criteria for addictive, substance-related and co-occurring conditions established must be used for determining if someone's treatment for substance use disorder merits coverage, and not any other criteria.
+The bill stipulates that the most recent American Society of Addiction Medicine treatment criteria for addictive, substance-related and co-occurring conditions must be used for determining whether someone's treatment for substance use disorder merits coverage, and not any other criteria.

 Welcome to the discussion.